MicrosoftDocs/fabric-docs/docs/data-factory/connector-data-warehouse-copy-activity.md

 1. If your source is a folder, `recursive` in a copy activity must be set to true.
 1. `modifiedDateTimeStart`, `modifiedDateTimeEnd`, `prefix`, `enablePartitionDiscovery`, and `additionalColumns` aren't specified.<br>

 If your source data store and format isn't originally supported by a COPY statement, use the Staged copy by using the COPY statement feature instead.
-The staged copy feature also provides you with better throughput.
 It automatically converts the data into a COPY statement compatible format, then calls a COPY statement to load data into Data Warehouse.

 ### Mapping